techfort/LokiJS/OVERVIEW.md

 ## Documentation Overview

-This is an early version of an effort to use jsdoc to provide a more accurate and up-to-date version of LokiJS documentation.
+This is an early effort using jsdoc to provide a more accurate and up-to-date version of LokiJS documentation.
 Since modifications arise from various contributors, this should allow distributed effort toward maintaining this documentation.
 For the time being, you can use it along with LokiJS.org documentation and the GitHub wiki documentation.
 Ideally this will emcompass the best of both reference as well as more complete examples and descriptions.